 -Discuss your business problems:

-Don’t hesitate to discuss your business problems in social and also talk about how to resolve them.
-This will allow people have a brief idea about your business and may motivate them to purchase stuffs from you.
+Don’t hesitate to discuss your business problems and how to resolve them on social media.
+This will give people a brief idea about your business and may motivate them to purchase stuff from you.

 -Try creating instructional videos: